-In Leiden you can take a walk surrounded by 800 years of visible history.
-The City of Discoveries is home to the oldest university of the Netherlands.
-In addition the city is famous for its rich history and old city centre, with its canals, city gates, bridges, windmills, a castle, an observatory, the botanical gardens, weavers’ homes, almshouses, two large late gothic churches and several historical edifices.
+In Leiden, you can stroll through 800 years of visible history.
+The City of Discoveries is home to the oldest university in the Netherlands.
+The city is also well-known for its rich history and old city centre, with its canals, city gates, bridges, windmills, a castle, an observatory, the Hortus botanical gardens, weaver houses, the courtyard homes, two large Late Gothic churches and various historical buildings.

 On a rainy day, no better place to meditate melancholy among the oaks and Japanese lettuce leaf.